2021 Warwickshire County Council election

-The Warwickshire County Council election was held on 6 May 2021 alongside other local elections across England.
+The 2021 Warwickshire County Council election was held on 6 May 2021 alongside other local elections across England.
 All 57 seats on Warwickshire County Council were contested returning one councillor for each division by first-past-the-post voting for a four-year term in office.
 The electoral divisions were the same as those used at the previous election held in 2017.

-Council Composition

-Prior to the election, the composition of the council was: